BjornDCode/storefront-docs/prerequisites.md

 The basics of slots is that it's a placeholder in your component, you can then modify when you use the component.
 Why is this useful?
 Well, let's look at an example.

 In this example we have a `Card` component.
-The `Card` consists of an image and some text.
+The `Card` consists of an image, a title and some text.
 ```
 <template>
     <div class="card">